ver228/tierpsy-tracker/docs/EXPLANATION.md

 ### COMPRESS

-This step has the double function identifing candidate regions for the tracking and efficiently store data the using lossless compression by zeroing the background.
+This step has the double function of identifing candidate regions for the tracking and zeroing the background in order to efficiently store data using lossless compression.

-The algorithm identifies dark particles on a light background or light particles on a dark background using [adaptative thresholding](http://docs.opencv.org/3.0-beta/modules/imgproc/doc/miscellaneous_transformations.html) together with a filtering particles by size.
-The filter parameters must be adjusted manually for a different setup but typically it is possible to use the same parameters under similar experimental contions.
-More information on how to setup this parameters can be found in the [GUI manual](manual.md#set-parameters).
+The algorithm identifies dark particles on a lighter background or light particles on a darker background using [adaptative thresholding](http://docs.opencv.org/3.0-beta/modules/imgproc/doc/miscellaneous_transformations.html) and filtering particles by size.
+The filter parameters should be adjusted manually for each different setup, however it should be possible to use the same parameters under similar experimental contions.
+More information on how to setup these parameters can be found in the [GUI manual](manual.md#set-parameters).

 ![COMPRESS](https://cloud.githubusercontent.com/assets/8364368/8456443/5f36a380-2003-11e5-822c-ea58857c2e52.png)

-The data is stored into a hdf5 container using a gzip filter.
+The masked images are stored into a HDF5 container using a gzip filter.
 Some advantages of this format are:

-* This format can significally reduce the size of a high resolution video since only the pixels corresponding to tracked particle are kept.
-This gain depends on codec used by the original video, and can be less important or even inexistent.
+* It can significally reduce the size of a high resolution video since only the pixels corresponding to tracked particle are kept.
+This gain depends on codec used by the original video and the fraction of pixels in the image that correspond to the background.
+In some cases, *e.g* where the animal occupies a large region of the image or the original video was highly compressed, the gain in compression using the gzip hdf5 format can be low or even inexistent.

 * Rapid access to specific video frames.
-Typically it is hard to rapidly access to a specific video frame.
-Most of the video readers do an approximative search when looking for a specific frame.
-To accurately retrive a video frame one has to read sequencially the whole video file, a process particuarly slow for large video files.
-The HDF5 format indexes the data in a way that makes trivial to access to specific frames.
+Typically it is slow access to a specific video frame, particularly in long videos.
+Most of the video readers do an approximative search for fast moving to a specific time point, and can miss the desired frame by a significative amount.
+To accurately retrieve a specific frame one has to read sequencially the whole video file, a slower process particuarly if the frame is at the end of the video.
+The HDF5 format indexes the data so it takes a similar amount of time to access to any frame in the video.

 * Metadata can be stored in the same file as the video.
 HDF5 format allows to store all kind of binary data into the same file.
-This allows to store the video metadata and analysis progress in the same file.
+This allows to store the video metadata, timestamp and experimental condtions, as well as the analysis progress in the same file.

 ### VID_SUBSAMPLE